Qarik-Group/quick-uaa-deployment-cf/README.md

 You can customize your UAA by applying operator files.

-Customize the UAA itself by creating an `operators/uaa/` folder, and any `.yml` operator files in it will be automatically applied to your UAA YAML configuration during `u up`.
+Customize the UAA itself by creating an `operators/uaa/` folder, and any `.yml` operator files in it will be automatically applied to your UAA YAML configuration during `quaa up`.
 See the [`ops-files/uaa/`](ops-files/uaa/) folder for more instructions and many production-ready operator files.

-Customize the Cloud Foundry environment by creating an `operators/cf/` folder, and any `.yml` operator files in it will be automatically applied to your `cf push` configuration during `u up`.
+Customize the Cloud Foundry environment by creating an `operators/cf/` folder, and any `.yml` operator files in it will be automatically applied to your `cf push` configuration during `quaa up`.
 See the [`ops-files/cf/`](ops-files/cf/) folder for more instructions and many production-ready operator files.

 ### Modify theme